Amazing Home Tour | High End Look on a Budget

 Next up on our home tour are the kids bedrooms.

-This collage of art is purposely centered above the bed to draw the eye upward which leads to this awesome striped ceiling and DIY industrial light fixture.
+This collage of art is purposely centered above the bed to draw the eye upward which leads to the black ceiling acting as the window to an endless outer space, and DIY industrial light fixture.

 In addition, the desk was also a DIY project made from pine boards and electrical conduit and joints.

-For more information on this cool teen room and tutorials on each of the DIY projects including how to paint the perfect stripes on a textured surface, click here.
+For more information on this Star Wars room and tutorials on each of the DIY projects, click here.

 Next up on our home tour is this tween french country bedroom with a touch of boho flair.